John Furlong (sports administrator): RCMP

 Questions have been raised about the relationship between Furlong and the Royal Canadian Mounted Police (RCMP) officers who investigated abuse allegations against him.
 Some of these senior officers had worked closely with Furlong on Olympic security, holding senior or oversight security positions for the 2010 games in Vancouver.
 These relationships were not revealed and these officers did not recuse themselves from the investigation.

 Canadian Human Rights Tribunal

 In a December 2016 complaint to the Canadian Human Rights Tribunal (CHRT), six Northern British Columbia First Nations members formally accused the federal government and the RCMP of racial and ethnic discrimination in their investigation of allegations that John Furlong abused them.
+When the hearings began in 2023, three of the six complainants and one witness had died.

-The inquiry, scheduled for January 2022, was delayed indefinitely after Furlong requested a judicial review of the CHRT's decision to deny him standing to seek a stay or dismissal of the proceedings.

-In February 2022, the federal court sealed tribunal evidence to protect Furlong's “dignity and reputation.”

-By June 2022, three of the six complainants had died.

-In November 2022, an application for judicial review of a CHRT decision was dismissed in a partially anonymized federal court decision.
+The inquiry, originally scheduled for January 2022, was delayed after Furlong requested a judicial review of the CHRT's decision to deny him standing to seek a stay or dismissal of the proceedings.
+In February 2022, the CHRT sealed tribunal evidence to protect Furlong's “dignity and reputation.”
+In November 2022, Furlong's application for judicial review of the CHRT decision was dismissed by a federal court.

+The CHRT hearings began May 2023, the first time such hearings were held outside of Ottawa.
+Testimony included details of abuse by a physical education teacher whose identity was protected by a publication ban.